rnmapbox/maps/docs/PointAnnotation.md

 ### methods
 #### refresh()

-On android point annotation is rendered offscreen with a canvas into an image.<br/>To rerender the image from the current state of the view call refresh.<br/>Call this for example from Image#onLoad.
+On v10 and pre v10 android point annotation is rendered offscreen with a canvas into an image.<br/>To rerender the image from the current state of the view call refresh.<br/>Call this for example from Image#onLoad.

 ##### arguments
 | Name | Type | Required | Description  |